fabricioricard/bigfootwebminer/btcutil/README.md

 Package btcutil provides bitcoin-specific convenience functions and types.

-This package was developed for btcd and adapted to pktd, intentionally designed so it can be used as a standalone package for any projects needing the functionality provided.
+This package was developed for btcd and adapted to bigchaind, intentionally designed so it can be used as a standalone package for any projects needing the functionality provided.